About EPND

 Establish the EPND platform

-WP1 will establish EPND as the European node of the AD Workbench, expanding on the existing network of shared data and resources.
+WP1 establishes EPND as the European node of the AD Workbench and expands on the existing network of shared data and resources with the EPND Catalogue.

 Scale Icon